turingschool-examples/mod1-gestalt-principals-foundations/readme.md

 ### What is Gestalt Psychology

 Gestalt Psychology is a concept used to describe how we perceive the world around us as complete units and patterns rather than a series of unrelated parts.
 "Gestalt" means "shape" or "form", which is fitting as these principals describe the ways in which humans are hard-wired to see patterns and apply structures to quickly understand their surroundings.
-Developed in the early 20th century by Kurt Koffka, Max Wertheimer, and Wolfgang Köhler, Gestalt was their approach to explaining how people's perceptions are a primal function that allows them to see unrelated objects as a whole, or global, construction within an environment.
+Developed in the early 20th century byMax Wertheimer with Kurt Koffka, and Wolfgang Köhler, Gestalt was their approach to explaining how people's perceptions are a primal function that allows them to see unrelated objects as a whole, or global, construction within an environment.

 ### The Whole is Greater than the Sum of its Parts